-‘A Year Of Time’ is the result of a year as ‘Artist in Residence’ at 53 Ridge Street North Sydney.
-For the last 9 years, part of Bridget Kennedy’s art practice has been placed within the gallery or public arena.
+‘A Year Of Time 1:30’ is the result of a year as ‘Artist in Residence’ at 53 Ridge Street North Sydney.
+For the last nine years, part of Bridget Kennedy’s art practice has been placed within the gallery or public arena.
 ‘Gallery as Practice’ has provided an opportunity to observe participation and exchange between jewellery and objects, and the community.
 The experience of how people interact with the jewellery-object, the values placed on the works and the choices made, has increased a curiosity in exploring these ideas further.

 This installation of small handheld woven basket-like objects was made over the calendar year of 2017; sometimes during shared public ‘craft and coffee’ events held at the gallery but also in private.
 ‘A Year Of Time 1:30’ is a physical manifestation of the observation of the passing of one calendar year, highlighting the labour of the handmade.
 A log of the minutes taken to stitch each object was kept, and a small silver disc with these details was stamped and attached to each object, every minute representing 30 minutes of time in a calendar year.
 Created from natural fibres and recycled plastic bags, primarily sourced from her home environment, the work is process driven, with each object evolving in relation to the previous one.